Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

 # About the Theory <br />

 The gist of this application is circular object detection.
 The more percise term is Circle Hough Transform.
 First, we need to make the edge more clear from the image.
+Second, we need to detect the circle. <br />

+### Image Edge Detection <br />

+There are various kind of edge detection algorithm such as Laplacian, Sobel, Kirsch and Prewitt.
+You can refer to this article by this link : https://softwarebydefault.com/2013/05/11/image-edge-detection/. <br />